 Many symptoms of health problems are extremely common for women.
 Sometimes they're caused by simple issues that are easy to fix or that will go away on their own.
 However, there are lots of things that we accept as usual or that we ignore, which we should pay attention to.
 Some health problems need to be tackled strongly so that they don't keep coming back or investigated to see if they might be a sign of an underlying condition or something more serious.
-Here are some of the things we as a freelance copywriter Australia and you don't have to accept as usual, and that you might want to fight to address with your doctor.
+Here are some of the things you might want to fight to address with your doctor.

 You can experience all kinds of complaints before and during your period.
 From sore breasts to mood swings and backache, it's not exactly fun.
 Cramps are a pretty standard symptom, but they shouldn't stop you from living your life.
 If you find that they're particularly painful, it could be a sign of something other than simply your period.
 For example, endometriosis causes uterine tissue to grow outside of the uterus and can cause pelvic pain that gets worse during menstruation.
 Other issues can cause pain too, and not necessarily during your period, such as ovarian cysts.